ansonl/ansonl.github.io/_posts/2024-03-30-1st-gen-ford-escape-hybrid-plug-in-manual-jumpstart.md

 *Why didn't I buy a Toyota RAV4 hybrid?*

 I looked for a new car similar to the 1st gen Ford Escape size and all car models have been getting the [supersize me](https://www.youtube.com/watch?v=jN7mSXMruEo) diet since 2000.
 It was hard to find a RAV4 hybrid/prime with no markup.
 The Corolla Cross Hybrid had most of the features I wanted at a lower cost and still looks cool.
-The barebones S trime that I ultimately got reminds me of an older car or a work truck trim that still has analog dials and physical controls.
+The barebones S trim that I ultimately got reminds me of an older car or a work truck trim that still has analog dials and physical controls.

 My yearly cost of ownership for the 2007 Ford Escape Hybrid 4WD over 7 years was roughly $1500-2000/yr.
 This number includes buying price + tax, selling price, maintenance, and upgrades.
 I only included cost for vehicle specific tools such as the oil filter wrench.